-ce Card s in rural lan upiri.
-These rou prefer to mative scena lick on the @ 1 of 5 d management in changes would c see the river sta arios? n the area would improve the quote at a cost to ratepayers. y as it is, or have higher rates uality of water in the Komakor for improvements in the water au stream attribute measure Current condition (no change) Alternative 1 Alternative 2 Change in rates © \$ per year for your household for the next 10 years No Cost \$10 Increase \$40 Increase Ecosystem health © Nitrogen, phosphorus & nuisance plants Very Poor Very high levels of nutrients and algae.
+aupiri.
+These d management in changes would o see the river sta n the area would improve the quote at a cost to ratepayers. y as it is, or have higher rates Click on the C to see more inf ormation. attribute measure Current condition (no change) Alternative 1 Alternative 2 Change in rates © \$ per year for your household for the next 10 years No Cost \$10 Increase \$40 Increase Ecosystem health @ Nitrogen, phosphorus & nuisance plants Very Poor Very high levels of nutrients and algae.
 Unsuitable for sensitive species Poor High levels of nutrients and algae.
 Sometimes unsuitable for sensitive species Very Poor Very high levels of nutrients and algae.
-Unsuitable for sensitive species Clarity © Visibility during normal flows 0.2 m (Very Poor) 1.6 m (Fair) 0.2 m (Very Poor) Human health risk @ Number of people who will get sick per 1000 swimmers 300 (Very Poor) 300 (Very Poor) 100 (Very Poor)
+Unsuitable for sensitive species Clarity Visibility during normal flows 0.2 m (Very Poor) 1.6 m (Fair) 0.2 m (Very Poor) Human health risk Number of people who will get sick per 1000 swimmers 300 (Very Poor) 300 (Very Poor) 100 (Very Poor)